RaffaeleFiorillo/Fast_and_Curious/README.md

             - game(.exe); - parameters(folder); images(folder);
             - texts(folder); - saves(folder); - sounds(folder);

- 2nd -> Put them all in the same directory;
+ 2nd -> Put them all in the same directory (it is preferable for them to be in a folder and call the folder "Fast and Curious");

  3rd -> Run "game.exe";